 Emmie approached our Community Cares Online Auction Group.
-This is a group consists of a mom, dad, daughter, and best friend that are devout Anglicans and affiliated with St David's Anglican church, and have been in the same bubble over the last year.
+This is a group consists of a mom, dad, daughter, and best friend that are devout Anglicans and affiliated with St David's Anglican church, and have been in gets very little in return, other than the satisfaction of knowing that they are doing God's work.